bearsunday/bearsunday.github.io/documentation/en/blog_get.md

 This is referred to as runtime injection.
 Binding between the particular method (in this case onGet) and the intercepter that is called before that method is executed (in this case DB object injector) are then acheived.

-This architecture of the DB object being injected at runtime is not a BEAR.Sunday fixed structure is is the work of `DotrineDbalModule` which you install in `appModule`.
+This architecture of the DB object being injected at runtime is not a BEAR.Sunday fixed structure is is the work of `DotrineDbalModule` which you install in `AppModule`.
 In  `DotrineDbalModule` class methods annotated with *@Db* binds the DB injector, that DB injector looks at the request method, decides whether master or slave should be used and sets the DB object.